sunflowerdojo/sunflowerdojo.github.io/_drafts/318-revision-v1-Projects.md

 guid: https://www.sunflowerdojo.com/2018/09/24/318-revision-v1/
 permalink: /2018/09/24/318-revision-v1/
 ---
-An overview of some of the projects I&#8217;ve worked on, from most recent to earliest.
+An overview of some of the projects I've worked on, from most recent to earliest.

 &nbsp;